cslotboom/hysteresis/doc/readthedocs/source/rst/envelope.rst

 Evelope Functions
 ===============

-These functions help calcualte the envelope or backbone curve of a hyesteresis.
+These functions help calcualte the envelope or backbone curve of a hysteresis.

 #. :doc:`envelope-getBackboneCurve`
 #. :doc:`envelope-getAvgBackbone`